alphagov/notifications-ruby-client/README.md

 This is the `reference` you gave at the time of sending the notification.
 The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.

 You can omit this argument to ignore the filter.

+#### `olderThanId`
+You can get the notifications older than a given `Notification.id`.
+You can pass an empty string or null to ignore the filter